Young Americans Series: 1969–1970 Sunset homes in Livermore

-Welcome to the Young Americans Series, 1969–1970
+Welcome to the Young Americans Series by Sunset Homes

 In September 1969, Sunset Homes launched a bold new idea: homes built specifically for younger buyers who didn’t want to compromise on style or quality.
 These new homes—part of what would become known as the Young Americans Series—were smartly priced, a little smaller than their predecessors, but full of thoughtful design and forward-thinking flair.